Plant nursery: Methods

-Propagation Nurseries produce new plants from seeds, cuttings, tissue culture, grafting, or division.
+Propagation nurseries produce new plants from seeds, cuttings, tissue culture, grafting, or division.
 The plants are then grown out to a salable size and either sold to other nurseries that may continue to grow the plants out in larger containers or field grow them to desired size.
 Propagation nurseries may also sell plant material large enough for retail sales and thus sale directly to retail nurseries or garden centers (which rarely propagated their own plants).

 Nurseries may produce plants for reforestation, zoos, parks, and cities.
-With Tree nurseries in the U.S. producing around 1.3 billion seedlings per year for reforestation.
+Tree nurseries in the U.S. produce around 1.3 billion seedlings per year for reforestation projects.

 Nurseries grow plants in open fields, on container fields, in tunnels or greenhouses.
 In open fields, nurseries grow decorative trees, shrubs and herbaceous perennials.
 On a containerfield nurseries grow small trees, shrubs and herbaceous plants, usually destined for sales in garden centers.
 These have proper ventilation, sunlight etc. Plants may be grown by seeds, but the most common method is by planting cuttings, which can be taken from shoot tips or roots.